 Volunteers are a major driving force behind many programs offered by the North Carolina Cooperative Extension, Forsyth County Center.
 Their outreach efforts spread extension educational programs far beyond what staff could accomplish alone.
 We are especially grateful for the dedicated support of our volunteers.
 Annually, more than 1,250 volunteers contribute over 20,000 hours to our program.
 View the highlights of their accomplishments in our Annual Report to the People (2019-2020).

 Whatever your skills and time constraints are, there is a place for you!
-We have a wide range of volunteer opportunities including educating youth, doing administrative work, serving on committees, and planting and maintaining gardens.
+We have a wide range of volunteer opportunities including educating youth, serving on committees, and planting and maintaining gardens.

-EDUCATIONAL EVENT VOLUNTEERS (on call): Throughout the year we have educational events (Heritage Days, School Days, Farm City, etc.) for various grade levels and adult learners.
+EDUCATIONAL EVENT VOLUNTEERS (on call): Throughout the year we have educational events for various grade levels and adult learners.
 We are always in need of presenters, timekeepers, chaperones, photographers, and planners.
 To learn more about these opportunities or to sign-up to be “on-call”, please contact the Volunteer Coordinator.

 Give us a call or send us an email, and we will figure out where you belong in our volunteer programs.
 There’s a spot for everyone, especially you.
 Contact the Volunteer Coordinator today!